cinep10/cinep10.github.io/engineering-notes/etl-data-operations/index.md

 # ETL and Data Operations

-This section documents how data is processed, transformed, and delivered in production environments.

-The focus is not only on building pipelines, but on ensuring that data flows reliably, consistently, and at scale.

----

 ## Scope

-ETL and data operations include:

-- extracting data from source systems
-- transforming data into structured formats
-- loading data into storage or analytical systems
-- maintaining performance and stability over time
+This section covers the implementation and operation of ETL pipelines in production environments.

+The focus is on how data is extracted, transformed, and loaded reliably under real-world constraints such as large volume, failures, and performance limitations.

 ---

-## Key Concerns
+## Key Topics

-### Data Consistency

-Data must remain consistent across stages:

-- source → staging → warehouse
+- ETL pipeline implementation
+- batch processing and scheduling
-- transformation logic must be deterministic
+- data transformation logic
-- schema changes must be controlled

----

-### Processing Reliability

-Pipelines must behave predictably under failure conditions:

-- partial failures
+- data loading (bulk load, incremental load)
+- performance tuning (load / query / pipeline)
+- handling large-scale data
-- retries and idempotency
+- retry and idempotency
 - backfill and reprocessing
+- schema mismatch handling
+- operational failure cases

 ---

-### Performance

-Data systems must scale with volume:

-- batch size optimization
-- load performance
-- query efficiency
-- resource usage
+## Related Notes

+- (to be added)

 ---

-### Operational Stability

-Pipelines are long-running systems:

-- scheduling reliability
-- dependency management
-- failure isolation
-- monitoring integration

----

-## Common Failure Patterns
+## Perspective

-Typical issues in ETL systems:
+ETL systems are not just data pipelines.
+They are long-running operational systems.

+In practice, most issues are not caused by logic errors, but by:

-- schema mismatch between stages
+- schema inconsistencies
-- silent data loss during transformation
+- partial failures during processing
-- duplication caused by retries
+- duplicate data caused by retries
-- inconsistent aggregation logic
 - performance degradation over time
+- unstable upstream data sources

+The main concern is not how to build a pipeline, but how to keep it running correctly and consistently.

 ---

-## Design Principles

-Reliable ETL systems are built with the following principles:

-- deterministic transformations
-- idempotent operations
-- explicit schema management
-- separation of stages (extract / transform / load)
-- observability by default

----

-## Relationship to Other Categories

-- Data Reliability → defines what “correct data” means
-- Metrics and Interpretation → uses processed data for meaning
-- Observability → monitors pipeline behavior
-- Drift → detects changes in output data
-- Risk and Decision → determines impact of failures

----

-## Notes
+## Summary

-This section focuses on practical engineering problems:
+This section focuses on practical problems in ETL systems:

-- handling large-scale data loads
-- optimizing ETL performance
+- building stable pipelines
-- debugging pipeline failures
+- handling failures and retries
-- maintaining stability in production systems
+- maintaining performance at scale
+- ensuring consistency across processing stages